Welcome

 Chief and Assistant Chief Roles

-The Chief Resident has the opportunity to collaborate and develop strong relationships with a variety of pharmacists as this position serves as the liaison between the residents and the department.
+The Chief Resident will collaborate with and develop strong relationships with a variety of pharmacists as this position serves as the liaison between the residents and the department.
 The Assistant Chief Resident provides support to the Chief Pharmacy Resident throughout the year.
-Both roles oversee the resident-led committees.
+Both roles oversee the resident-led committees, coordinate group arrangements for professional conferences such as Midyear, and help plan the informal and formal graduation activities.
 In addition to leadership and communication, these roles provide the opportunity to further develop delegation, conflict resolution, recruiting, and time management skills.
-The Chief Resident position is fulfilled by a PGY2 resident.
-Both PGY1 and PGY2 residents have the opportunity to apply for the Assistant Chief position.
+The Chief and Assistant Resident positions are fulfilled by PGY2 residents.

-Residents also have the opportunity to participate in resident-run committees: Recruitment, Professional, and Involvement.
+All residents have the opportunity to participate in one of three resident-run committees: Recruitment, Professional, and Involvement.
 Each committee has 2 co-chairs.
-Participation is optional, residents may choose to be involved to the level of their interest and degree to which other residency requirements permit.
+Participation is optional and residents are able to select the committees based on their personal interest and skillsets.

 Recruitment Committee